-People tended to notice their weight loss at completely different rates based on how much those people weighed at the start.
+People tended to notice weight loss results at completely different rates based on how much those people weighed at the start.

 People that started at 275 lbs and dropped to 250 started getting noticed.
 The people at 150 lbs were noticed when they dropped around 15 lbs to 135.

 This isn’t a tricky question by any means but how many people ignore how long a diet should be?
 Too many from my experience.

 I’ve noticed a huge drop in motivation for people that diet for more than 12 weeks.
-And based on others recommendations, 12 weeks seems to be a sweet spot before diet fatigue starts to set in.
+And based on others’ recommendations, 12 weeks seems to be a sweet spot before diet fatigue starts to set in.